-Our board of directors has ten members.
-Nine are independent, as defined by National Instrument 58-101 - Disclosure of Corporate Governance Practices, National Policy 58-201 - Disclosure Standards, and National Instrument 52-110 - Audit Committees (''NI 52-110'').
+Our board of directors currently has ten members, however only nine board members are standing for re-election at our annual meeting to be held on May 10, 2022.
+Nine of the current members are independent, as defined by National Instrument 58-101 - Disclosure of Corporate Governance Practices, National Policy 58-201 - Disclosure Standards, and National Instrument 52-110 - Audit Committees ("NI 52-110").
 Mr. Desjardins is not independent because he is our President and Chief Executive Officer.